SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

 **[SonarCloud][sc]** is the leading product for Continuous Code Quality online, totally free for open-source projects.
 It supports all major programming languages, including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses.

-This VSTS extension provides build tasks that you can add in your build definition.
+This Azure DevOps extension provides build tasks that you can add in your build definition.
 All branches and pull-requests are automatically analyzed, allowing you to discover early any bug or vulnerability in the code.
 A widget is also available to track the health of the overall application.

 To get started in a few minutes, you can follow this dedicated [Microsoft Lab][getstarted].

-## About the SonarCloud VSTS Marketplace Extension
+## About the SonarCloud Azure DevOps Marketplace Extension
 This extension provides the following features:
 * A dedicated **SonarCloud EndPoint** to set the user token and validate the connection.
 * Three build tasks (along with build templates) to get your projects analyzed easily: